slin63/chord-dfs/readme.md

 ## In a Nutshell

+Chord-ish DeFiSh works by combining three separate layers, each of which I built from scratch and are coated in an alarming amount of my own blood, creaking from the rust that accumulated as a result of my tears and sweat getting all over them.
+They are listed in order of their role in the placing of a user's file onto the distributed filesystem.

-Chord-ish DeFiSh works by assigning nodes / servers in a network onto some "virtual ring", giving them a distinct ID number as a function of their IP address.
+1. [Chord-ish](https://github.com/slin63/chord-failure-detector#-chord-ish), the membership layer.
+The membership layer lays the foundation for everything by assigning nodes / servers in a network onto some "virtual ring", giving them a distinct ID number as a function of their IP address.
+Then each node begins heartbeating to some number of nodes around it, setting up a system that allows them to gossip membership information and become aware of failures.

+2. [Leeky Raft](https://github.com/slin63/raft-consensus#-leeky-raft), the consensus layer.
+A client sends commands, or entries to the consensus layer.
+These commands are similar to HTTP verbs.
+For example, the command to put the file `test.txt` onto our distributed filesystem with the name `remote.txt` would be expressed as `"PUT test.txt remote.txt"`.
+The consensus layer then replicates this entry to all other nodes in the network.
+On confirmation that the replication was (mostly) successful, they send the command to the filesystem layer.
-Files are given a distinct ID number as a function of their filename.
-The function to give ID numbers is the same for both files and nodes.

-A file is stored at the first node with an ID greater than or equal to its own.
+3. [Chordish DeFiSh](https://github.com/slin63/chord-dfs#-chord-ish-defish), the filesystem layer.
+The filesystem layer receives the command from the consensus layer and begins executing it.
+It assigns the file a distinct ID number as a function of their filename, using the same method as the membership layer.
+It then stores this file at the first node with an ID greater than or equal to its own.
+If no node's ID is greater, then it wraps around the ring and tries to find a node there.

    Files are replicated to the 2 nodes directly "ahead" of the aforementioned node.
 Files are stored as actual files in each nodes' filesystem, and as `filename:sha1(file data)` maps in the runtime memory of each Chordish DeFiSh process, as a fast way to check for file ownership & save time by ignoring write requests for a file it already has.

-The visuals below will explain how this all comes together.
+   From there, users can upload, delete, or download files from the file system.
+The visuals below will explain how this all works, sort of.

 ![](./images/1.jpg)